-In 1979, the bed tax rose from 5 to 8 percent, enabling the industry to support not only marketing Anchorage, but allowing for a contribution to the MOA general fund.
+In 1979, the bed tax rose from 5% to 8%, enabling the industry to support not only marketing Anchorage, but allowing for a contribution to the MOA general fund.

-Today, the 12 percent bed tax is split three ways:
+Today, the 12% bed tax is split three ways:

 - one-third is utilized to service the bond debt and operations of the Anchorage Convention Centers;